Top Gear Live (show)

 Top Gear Live (previously known as the MPH Show) was a supercar motor show.
+Created as a crossover between the recently relaunched Top Gear and Fifth Gear, it was initially hosted by presenters of both programmes.
 It was held annually at Earls Court beginning in 2003, later expanding to be also held at the Birmingham NEC from 2005 with the two shows being around one week apart.
 The show took up either one or two halls at both venues, and there were usually two parts to it: the Exhibition and the Main Show.
 From 2011 the show was rebranded and relaunched as "Top Gear Live", tying together its close links to the Top Gear television series and with a venue change to ExCeL London.
 Top Gear Live was later expanded, being used by BBC Worldwide as a brand of touring stadium show.

 Exhibition Section

 Visitors arrive and have the opportunity to take a look at exhibitors' stands.
 Many are there to advertise a product that they sell (for example there was a 'Shell' stand at MPH '06 advertising Shell V Power) There are also exhibition stands advertising car lease, whilst showing actual cars that can be leased at the stand.
 These are the likes of the Ferrari Enzo, Lamborghini Murcielago LP640, Ferrari F430 or the Aston Martin DBS V12.

 There are also a few car manufacturers exhibiting, although not to the scale of the 'Sunday Times Motor Show'.
 At MPH 2006, Land Rover turned half of the hall into a simulated off-road environment with ramps and severe slopes, on which people could drive the new Land Rover Discovery 3.